Team Sugar Loaf took over operation of Sugar Loaf Ridge State Park on June 1, 2012. No State services or staff are available.

 Sugarloaf Ridge State Park offers hiking, camping and horseback riding along a variety of terrains.
 The park is in Kenwood off Highway 12 at the end of Adobe Canyon Road.
-Phone 707-833-5712.
+Phone (707) 833-5712 for more information.

 The picnic area is accessible and includes an accessible vault restroom.

 The Meadow Trail is an old fire road that leads to a stream and is used as a trail by hikers, bikers and equestrians.
-It may be accessible for about 3/4 mile.
+It is accessible for about 0.75-mile.
 Occasionally gravel works loose and limits accessibility.
 The trailhead is approached from the day use parking lot.
-Restroom.
-An accessible portable toilet is near the visitor center.
-Parking.
-The day use parking area currently has no lined spaces, but the surface is firm and stable.
+Accessible parking and restrooms are available in the main day-use area.

-Visitor Center.
-The visitor center has accessible parking and routes to the building, portable restroom, and information area.
+Visitor Center is generally accessible, including parking and routes to the building, portable restroom, and information area.

-Robert Ferguson Observatory.
-Rooms and route to telescopes are generally accessible, but paths of travel in the library are only 30” wide.
+Robert Ferguson Observatory rooms and route to telescopes are generally accessible, but paths of travel in the library are only 30” wide.
 Telescope eyepieces may not suit everyone’s needs.
-Call observatory ahead at 707-833-6979 to discuss your needs.
-Restrooms are generally accessible.
-Parking.
-A designated accessible parking space is available in an adjacent lot.
+Call observatory ahead at (707) 833-6979 to discuss your needs.
+Parking and restrooms are generally accessible.
 Route of travel from parking space is hard-packed gravel that is generally accessible.
 It may occasionally work loose and require some assistance, but the space is adjacent to the observatory.